 Paralympians are responsible for winning seven times more Gold Medals than Olympians in a third of the time, and to mark the latest Olympic games, some of them have been rendered into art form and are on display at the Crossrail station in Canary Wharf.

-The paintings have been created by Hackney-based artist Clare Newton and was inspired by ancient Grecian Olympics and the art of story-telling by classical masters.
+The paintings have been created by Hackney-based artist Clare Newton and were inspired by ancient Grecian Olympics and the art of story-telling by classical masters.

 For Canary Wharf she has created a series of large-scale photographic panels depicting some of the athletes as ancient Greek gods and goddesses.